pjenvey/path-pep/pep-0NNN.rst

 requiring any documentation updated, leading to potential complaints when it doesn't work, unbeknownst to the project author.

-But it is the view of the authors that "practicality beats purity" in this instance.
-To help facilitate the transition to supporting path objects, it is better to make the transition as easy as possible than to worry about unexpected/undocumented duck typing support for projects.
+But it is the view of this PEP that "practicality beats purity" in this instance.
+To help facilitate the transition to supporting path objects, it is better to make the transition as easy as possible than to worry about unexpected/undocumented duck typing support for path objects by projects.

 There has also been the suggestion that ``os.path`` functions could be used in a tight loop and the overhead of checking or calling